-The bites may be small and difficult to see at first, but they will often become more visible and inflamed within a few hours of being bitten.
+The bites may be small and difficult to see at first, some people show almost no visible sign of bites, but they will often become more visible and inflamed within a few hours of being bitten.
 They may also be accompanied by a small amount of blood or fluid.

 It's important to note that bed bug bites can be confused with other types of insect bites, such as those from mosquitoes or fleas.

 If you suspect that you have been bitten by bed bugs, it's important to thoroughly inspect your bedding and mattress.
 Signs may include small brown spots on the sheets or a musty smell.

 If you have been bitten by bed bugs and are experiencing severe allergic reactions or significant swelling, it's important to seek medical attention.

 In most cases, however, bed bug bites can be treated at home with over-the-counter creams or ointments to reduce itching and inflammation.

 Bed bugs literally suck and you do not want them as a house guest.
 If your still not grossed out, here is additional information on bed bugs.